dpinney/NetZeroEnergyHouseSim/README.md

 - XXX Units on all variables out of GridLAB-D.
 - XXX Bill in dollars.
 - XXX Try a second climate?
 Gave some more TMY2 options.
 You could also grab a new [TMY3 file](https://rredc.nrel.gov/solar/old_data/nsrdb/1991-2005/tmy3/by_state_and_city.html).
-- OOO Clean up subplots.
+- XXX Clean up subplots.
 - OOO What about scheduling and using the battery?

 ## Todo ISO Level